Garaii/Scale-of-uniVRse/README.md

-# 🪐 Scale of the UniVRse
+# 🪐 Scale of the UniVRse APP

 > **Two minds, one universe**